SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-24-news-from-ragged-data.md

 #

-## Nowcast: The News From Jagged Economic Data
+## Nowcasting: The News From Jagged Economic Data

 - [Economic Indicators: the informative and nerve-wracking data flow](#data)
 - [The Dynamic Factor modeling of Economic Indicators](#dfm)